Scope & Usage

 SMAP snp-seq is run on a reference sequence FASTA file and one or two VCF files, after variant calling and before SMAP haplotype-sites or SMAP haplotype-window.
 SMAP snp-seq designs primer panels for HiPlex amplicon sequencing.

+The VCF file containing the variants.
 See Veeckman et al. (2019) for a comparison of different SNP calling methods.

 Commands & options